LeqiXu/EEPRS/README.md

 Calculated GWAS using UK Biobank training data (N = 207,734) is available in \[repository link placeholder].

 ### Step 3: Derive EHR embedding-based PRS
 This step computes PRS using EHR embedding-based GWAS summary statistics generated from Step 2.
-We recommend using PRS methods that require only GWAS summary statistics for convenience.
+We recommend using PRS methods that require only GWAS summary statistics and LD reference panels for convenience.
 Detailed implementations of these component methods are available in their respective repositories:

 * [PRS-CS-auto](https://github.com/getian107/PRScs)
 * [SDPR](https://github.com/eldronzhou/SDPRX)